melt-umn/ableC-tensors/README.md

 1. To clone this repository, open up your terminal and enter the extensions folder.
 Then, type `git clone git@github.umn.edu:melt/ableC-tensors.git` and the repository will download.

-2. To manually download this repository, you can click the green "Clone or download" button on this page's github (https://github.umn.edu/melt/ableC-tensors TODO: move to public github) and then click "Download ZIP".
+2. To manually download this repository, you can click the green "Clone or download" button on the (ableC-tensors repository)[https://github.umn.edu/melt/ableC-tensors] and then click "Download ZIP".
 Unpack this ZIP file in the extensions folder.

 ## Credits